 The header sits at the very top of the site.
 The purpose of the header is to match your brand and show global navigation that is above your community navigation.
-For a lot of sites a header isn't necessary, but the capability is there if you choose.
+For a lot of sites, a header isn't necessary, but the capability is there if you choose to use it.

-In the header, you can put whatever HTML/CSS you want.
+In the header, you can place whatever HTML/CSS you want using the CSS tab.

 The title bar is right below the header.
 It provides a place for Vanilla's navigation and common application components.